isomerpages/ogp-buildforgood/index.md

   participating teams will scope out problem statements, identify solutions, build prototypes, and test them with users.
-At the end of the month, they will present their solutions to government leaders, and selected teams will receive funding to carry on their projects.
+At the end of the month, they will present their solutions to government leaders, and selected teams will receive funding and go through an accelerator programme to launch their solutions.
 image: /images/Logo.png
 permalink: /
 notification: ""